About

 Street art in times of crisis

 The Urban Art Mapping team archives everything from small stickers and quickly written graffiti to large, commissioned murals.
 Street art is often very ephemeral—sometimes graffiti is removed in just a matter of hours.
-At the same time, some works of art in the street are protected and preserved in the streets, and some works are on plywood that is being removed, stored, and in the future exhibited in different contexts.
+At the same time, some works of art in the street are protected and preserved in the streets.
+Additionally, plywood boards have been removed, stored, and exhibited in different contexts.
 Together these works serve as nuanced expressions of this very complex movement and moment in history.

 Urban Art Mapping is a multi-disciplinary group of faculty and students (undergraduate and graduate) at the University of St. Thomas in Saint Paul, Minnesota.
 The faculty co-directors are Dr. Heather Shirey (art history), Dr. Todd Lawrence (English and Cultural Studies), and Dr. Paul Lorah (Geography).
-Our student research collaborators (past and present) for our databases include Liz Allie, Tiaryn Daniels, Amber Delgado, Summer Erickson, Malaki Jackson, Owen Larson, Shukrani Nangwala, Ellie Patronas, Adem Ojulu, Frederica Simmons, Olivia Tjokrosetio, Chioma Uwagwu, Eve Wasylik, and Rachel Weiher.
+Our student research collaborators (past and present) for our databases include Liz Allie, Tiaryn Daniels, Amber Delgado, Summer Erickson, Malaki Jackson, Owen Larson, Rita Morgan, Shakira Mwakitawa, Shukrani Nangwala, Ellie Patronas, Adem Ojulu, Frederica Simmons, Olivia Tjokrosetio, Diana Tewelde, Chioma Uwagwu, Eve Wasylik, Rachel Weiher, and Sovann-Jahlee White.

 We’ve been studying street art in St. Paul, Minnesota as a research team since 2018.
-Our project is about identifying, documenting, and mapping street art, by which we mean everything from graffiti and tags to stickers, buffs, throw-ups, wheat pastes, murals, and projections.
-Geographic information systems analysis and ethnographic interviewing are an important part of our work as well.
-We started the COVID-19 Street Art Database in April of 2020 when our in-person interviewing had to be shut down because of COVID.
-Then, when George Floyd was killed just over a month later, we knew we had to start a database for street art that appeared as part of the racial justice movement.
+We are dedicated to identifying, documenting, and mapping street art, by which we mean everything from graffiti and tags to stickers, throw-ups, wheat pastes, murals, projections, and more.
+Geographic information systems analysis and ethnographic interviews are an important part of our work as well.
+We started the COVID-19 street art archive in April of 2020 when our in-person interviewing had to be shut down because of COVID.
+Then, when George Floyd was killed just over a month later, we created an archive for street art that appeared as part of the racial justice movement.
 The neighborhood where we had already been doing work, Midway in St. Paul, turned out the be the epicenter of the uprising in St. Paul.
 We were suddenly seeing art everywhere and it was telling a story that we felt needed to be preserved.

 Building a collection